SimonaytesYan/SphereRender/README.md

-## Chemistry simulator ##
+## Sphere rendering ##

-This is a educational C++ project pixel-by-pixel rendering symple 3D scene using SFML.
+This is an educational C++ project pixel-by-pixel rendering symple 3D scene using SFML.

 ## Configuration ##